WStoday City Guide Live Banner

 Photo by Amber Renea Photography

-Mozelle’s, 878 W. 4th St. | Saturday + Sunday, 11 a.m.-3 p.m. | Sip on a mimosa on the outdoor patio for a perfect way to spend your weekend.
+Mozelle’s, 878 W. 4th St. | Saturday-Sunday, 11 a.m.-3 p.m. | Sip on a mimosa on the outdoor patio for a perfect way to spend your weekend.
 Give the modern meatloaf and breakfast gnocchi a try.

-River Birch Lodge, 3324 Robinhood Rd. | Saturday, 11 a.m.-3 p.m. + Sunday, 9 a.m.-3p.m. | The brunch menu boasts plenty of salads and sandwiches with gluten-free options.
+River Birch Lodge, 3324 Robinhood Rd. | Saturday, 11 a.m.-3 p.m. + Sunday, 9 a.m.-3 p.m. | The brunch menu boasts plenty of salads and sandwiches with gluten-free options.
 The veggie frittata is a vegetarian’s delight.

-Rooster’s, 380 Knollwood St. | Saturday, 11:30a.m.-2:30 p.m. + Sunday, 10:30 a.m.-2:30 p.m. | This small but mighty menu offers everything from creme brulee French toast to a NY strip.
+Rooster’s, 380 Knollwood St. | Saturday, 11:30 a.m.-2:30 p.m. + Sunday, 10:30 a.m.-2:30 p.m. | This small but mighty menu changes seasonally and offers everything from creme brulee French toast to pizza.

 Bagel held against a brick building.
 A neon sign in the window says "Hot fresh authentic bagels".